U.S. House committee seeks Trump tax returns from IRS

 “The Ways and Means Committee’s strongest oversight ability is making sure the IRS is operating properly,” said Steve Rosenthal, a senior fellow at the nonpartisan Tax Policy Center think tank in Washington.

-It was the third time this week that a Democratic-led House committee exerted oversight pressure on Trump.
+It was the third time this week a Democratic-led House committee exerted oversight pressure on Trump.
 Earlier on Wednesday, the House Judiciary Committee authorized its chairman to subpoena Special Counsel Robert Mueller’s full investigation report on Russia’s role in the 2016 U.S. election.

-The House Oversight Committee had subpoenaed a former White House security chief on Tuesday.
+The House Oversight Committee subpoenaed a former White House security chief on Tuesday.

-Republicans oppose Neal’s effort, saying such a move sets a dangerous precedent by turning the confidential tax documents of a U.S. citizen into a political weapon.
+Neal’s committee initially planned to request only Trump’s personal tax returns.
+But some Democrats and independent analysts pressed for them to include business returns to better gauge the president’s activity in the private sector.

+The request includes returns for eight entities: Donald J Trump Revocable Trust, DJT Holdings LLC, DJT Holdings Managing Member LLC, DTTM Operations LLC, DTTM Operations Managing Member Corp, LFB Acquisition Member Corp, LFB Acquisition LLC and Trump National Golf Club.

+A Democratic aide said the committee selected a manageable number of business entities that provide a vital window on Trump’s business activity.

+Although Trump has never released his returns, the New York Times last year cited a “vast trove” of returns and financial records saying it showed he engaged in tax schemes including cases of fraud in which he and his siblings helped their parents dodge millions of dollars in taxes.
+The White House called the report misleading.

-Reporting by David Morgan, Doina Chiacu and Alexandra Alper; editing by Peter Cooney and G Crosse
+Reporting by David Morgan, Doina Chiacu and Alexandra Alper; Editing by Peter Cooney and G Crosse